 Windows are found in almost every inhabited structure; in fact building codes typically require windows based on building usage and size.
 Even in buildings that have no intention of ever opening a window, such as a hospital, windows are provided to improve ambience and morale.

 The most relevant specifications for windows are their energy efficiency ratings, which are broken down into three categories by the NFRC:

-- visible transmittance (VT)-the higher the VT, the more light is allowed through the window
+- Visible transmittance (VT): the higher the VT, the more light that is allowed through the window.

-While the raw material used can differ widely, the post-fabrication material used to create the overwhelming majority of window panes is glass.
-Frame materials are more diverse and include wood, aluminum or other metals, vinyl, fiberglass or composite materials.
+The material used to create the overwhelming majority of window panes is glass.
+Frame materials are more diverse and include wood, aluminum and other metals, vinyl, fiberglass, composites, or other materials.
 Many wood frames get covered in cladding made of aluminum or vinyl.
 Recycled conent is often used for windows.